The following information was provided courtesy of local cookbook author and chef, Carla Snyder. Learn more about Carla at Ravenouskitchen.com.

 - Avoid the bread and butter and order a salad right away (-200 calories).

 - When you order the salad, stick with oil and vinegar and skip the creamy dressing, which has double the calories.
 While you’re at it, make an effort to skip the cheese and croutons as well (-300 calories).

 - Restaurant portions are double what you’d eat at home, so share a meal or commit to taking half the meal home to eat at another time.

 - Avoid creamy pasta dishes and try to stick with grilled, lean proteins like beef, chicken or fish with a healthy side of roasted or steamed vegetables.

 - Try to avoid dessert but if you have a sweet tooth, order a dessert to share with the table.

 Traveling can also make healthy eating a challenge as we often have to resort to fast food.
 If you find yourself hitting the open road soon, opt for water or coffee for a beverage and a grilled chicken sandwich or a salad for your meal.
 Try to keep lunch under 500 calories and you can feel pretty good about it.

 There.
 That wasn’t so hard.
 Eating more fruits and vegetables, cutting back on sodium and fat and consuming less processed food will enable you to get on track with a healthier diet.
 If you’re interested in taking your diet a step further, the Mediterranean Diet is definitely worth considering as it is known for using fresh, non-label ingredients.

 Eating well doesn’t have to mean flavorless meals or hungry bellies.
-My hope is that 2021 brings you health, happiness and good eating!
+My hope is that the new year brings you health, happiness and good eating!